digvijay-tiwari/designpattern/README.md

 **Singleton Pattern**

 The Singleton Pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
-It is useful when you want to control access to a shared resource or ensure that only one instance of a class exists throughout the application's lifecycle. e.g.,
+It is useful when you want to control access to a shared resource or ensure that only one instance of a class exists throughout the application's lifecycle.
+Required things:
+*
+* 1. The class should not be available for creating objects so a private constructor is required
+* 2. Instantiation should be done only with the help of a method or function that too a static
+* 3. The created object should be private so that it should be prevented from modification from outside.

+e.g.,

 class Singleton {